 National Offer Day: this might sound like the latest in a long list of annual days designed to raise awareness of a worthwhile cause or celebrate the obscure and have some fun – like National Pizza Day and National Awkward Moments Day.
 Unlike its contemporaries, however, National Offer Day – in March for secondary school applications and April for primary – is a nail-biting experience, when parents across the land keep everything crossed in the hope that their children will be offered a place at their first-choice school.

 The good news is most parents end the day with a smile on their face.
 But with the number of applications for state school places rising, some are inevitably left with their head in their hands after the long-awaited email lands in their inbox – especially in major cities like London.
-For example, out of 96,000 applications for reception places across 32 London boroughs in 2019, more than 2,000 families failed to receive an offer for any of up to six preferences.
+For example, out of 89,680 applications for reception places across London in 2022, more than 1,500 families failed to receive an offer for any of up to six preferences.
 Maybe the following day should be named “National Stressed Parent Day”.

 So, what are your options if you are one of the unlucky few?